hphong1990/flrnet/README.md

 # Flow Field Reconstruction with Physics-Informed Machine Learning

-This repository implements physics-informed machine learning approaches for reconstructing flow fields from sparse sensor measurements.
-The project includes multiple neural network architectures optimized for different reconstruction scenarios.
+This repository implements **FLRNet**, a novel deep learning method for reconstructing flow fields from sparse sensor measurements, as presented in our paper "[FLRNet: A Deep Learning Method for Regressive Reconstruction of Flow Field From Limited Sensor Measurements](https://arxiv.org/abs/2411.13815)".

 ## 🚀 Project Overview

-The repository provides comprehensive solutions for flow field reconstruction using:
+Flow field reconstruction from limited sensor data is a fundamental challenge in computational and experimental fluid mechanics.
+Traditional methods often fail due to the ill-conditioned and non-invertible nature of the measurement operator.
+This repository provides **FLRNet** and baseline comparison methods to address this challenge.

+### 🏆 **Key Contributions**

+1. **FLRNet Architecture**: A novel variational autoencoder with Fourier feature layers that learns rich, low-dimensional latent representations of flow fields
+2. **Perceptual Loss Integration**: Addresses spectral bias issues that lead to smooth and blurry reconstructed fields
+3. **Comprehensive Evaluation**: Systematic comparison across different Reynolds numbers, sensor configurations, and noise conditions
+4. **Superior Performance**: Consistently outperforms baseline methods with improved accuracy and noise robustness

+### 🧠 **Implemented Methods**

-- **FLRNet (Flow Learning Reconstruction Network)**: A novel architecture combining VAE with sensor mapping for precise flow field reconstruction
+- **FLRNet (Flow Learning Reconstruction Network)**: Our proposed architecture combining VAE with sensor mapping for precise flow field reconstruction
 - **VAE (Variational Autoencoder)**: For learning compressed representations of flow fields with optional Fourier feature embeddings
 - **MLP (Multi-Layer Perceptron)**: Direct sensor-to-field mapping without intermediate representation
 - **POD (Proper Orthogonal Decomposition)**: Classical reduced-order modeling approach with neural network enhancement